-Having a meaning and virtuous life comes through much effort.
-You can’t just have the knowledge and don’t put it into action, you can’t just talk about wanting to live a meaningful life and not put the effort in.
+Having a, meaningful, and virtuous life comes through much effort.
+You can’t just have the knowledge and don’t put it into action, you can’t just talk about wanting to live a, meaningful life, and not put the effort in.

 Having a relationship with God takes the effort to find time to meditate and listen for instructions.